Gibs-E/bandit-overthewire-solutions/level10.md

-# Bandit Level 10 → Level 11
+# Bandit Level 10 ➔ Level 11

 ## 🧠 Goal:
-_Describe the goal of this level here._
+The password for the next level is stored in the file **`data.txt`**, which contains binary data.
+You need to extract only the human-readable text from it.

+---

 ## 🔐 Login:
 ```bash